Learn the basics with a private lesson

 Rule variations

-The singles game is gaining more popularity these days, partly because a younger, fitter demographic has jumped on board, as well as a whole slew of ex-tennis players.
+The singles game is gaining more popularity these days.
+This is partly because a younger, fitness-focused demographic has jumped on board, as well as lots of ex-tennis players.
 That said, doubles pickleball is by far the more popular version of the game.

-Defending your side of the court by yourself can be very demanding, which is why 'skinny singles' and 'slender singles' evolved as variations of singles pickleball games.
+Defending your side of the court by yourself can be very demanding, which is why mini singles (i.e. "skinny singles" or "slender singles") evolved as variations of singles pickleball games.

 These variations cut down the court size to make the game less taxing!
 Check out these variations of skinny singles pickleball: